Graduate Diploma in Financial Planning

 Undergraduate

-Yes.
-The deadline to apply to study a degree at UniSA for semester one (commencing late February) and be given equal consideration is in early December.
-While you may be able to apply after this date, you are not guaranteed to be considered equally with other applicants and your application may not be assessed in time for the main round of offers (mid January).
-Some degrees will not make any offers after the main offer round.
-Please click here find all of the key dates for applications here.
+The deadline to apply to study a degree at UniSA for semester one (commencing late February) and be guaranteed equal consideration is generally in very late November or early December.
+While you may be able to apply after this date, you are not guaranteed to be considered equally with other applicants and your application may not be assessed in time for the main round of offers.
+More competitive degrees may not make any offers after the main offer round.
+Find more information on the Key Dates section of the SATAC website, but you can also call the Future Student Enquiries team for more information on 08 8302 376.

 Postgraduate